What is a Postdoctoral Scholar?

 Postdoctoral Scholars may be assigned to more than one Postdoctoral Scholar title concurrently depending on university and extramural funding agency requirements.

 All postdoctoral appointments begin with a formal recruitment.
-Appointees must be offered positions by the Dean or Director of School or Organized Research Unit (ORU).
+Appointees must be offered positions by a School Dean, the Graduate Dean, or the Director of an Organized Research Unit (ORU).
 Offer letters must clearly state the:

 - Length of the appointment.